• Skip to primary navigation

 🍅 Ingredient Notes

-• Garlic - I highly recommend using fresh garlic for optimal flavor.
+• Garlic - I highly recommend using fresh garlic for optimal flavor, but jarred garlic will work as well.

-• Cumin and chili powder - Gives our soup that wonderful smoky, Southwest flavor profile.
+• Cumin and chili powder - Gives this soup that wonderful smoky, Southwest flavor profile.

-• Black beans - In the name of convenience, I use canned black beans here, which are a great source of protein and fiber, and are inexpensive.
-I always have black beans stocked in my pantry for recipes like fudgy black bean cookies, refried bean tacos, and black bean, corn, and avocado salsa.
+• Black beans - For convenience, I use canned black beans here, which are a great source of protein and fiber, and are inexpensive.
+I always have black beans stocked in my pantry for recipes like black bean tacos, and black bean salsa.
+However, you could also used dried black beans, but be sure to cook them ahead of time according to package instructions (usually around 1 ½ hours).

 • Chipotle chiles in adobo - Provides extra heat and smokiness.
 They are typically sold in a can in the Tex-Mex section of your supermarket.

-• Crumbled queso fresco or feta - Adds creamy saltiness
+• Crumbled queso fresco or feta cheese - Adds creamy saltiness; shaved or shredded Parmesan cheese would also work as a substitute.

 • Toasted pumpkin seeds - Provides a great crunch factor